ballerina-platform/module-ballerina-grpc/grpc-ballerina/Module.md

 ```

 #### Server streaming RPC
-In server-side streaming RPC, the sends back a sequence of responses after getting the client's request message.
+In server-side streaming RPC, the server sends back a sequence of responses after getting the client's request message.
 After sending all the server responses, the server marks the end of the stream by sending the server status details.
-Users can invoke in a non-blocking manner.
+You can invoke this in a non-blocking manner.

 ```proto
 service HelloWorld {